 You can easily add links to your site from places like your:

-These are just the common ones, but you get the picture.
+These are just some of the common ones, but you get the picture.

 So what you can do now is take an inventory of all of your band’s social profiles and other pages around the internet, and link to your band website from all of them.